myFavShrimp/arc/README.md

 #### Failure Handling

-Control what happens when a task fails using `on_fail`:
+`on_fail` controls what happens when a task fails.

 ```lua
 tasks["critical_check"] = {